 1. Medical Biotechnology

-Medical biotechnology is the use of living cells and other cell materials for the purpose of bettering the health of humans.
-Essentially, it is used for finding cures as well as getting rid of and preventing diseases.
+Medical biotechnology is the use of living cells and other cell materials to better the health of humans.
+Primarily, it is used for finding cures and getting rid of and preventing diseases.

-The body combats the weakened pathogens and through the process takes note of the cell structure of the pathogens and has some cell ‘remember’ the disease and store away the information within the body.
+The body combats the weakened pathogens and, through the process, takes note of the cell structure of the pathogens and has some cells that ‘remember’ the disease and store away the information within the body.

-An example is the development of an anti-lymphoma vaccine using genetically engineered tobacco plants made to exhibit RNA (A similar chemical to DNA) from malignant (actively cancerous) B-cells.
+An example is the development of an anti-lymphoma vaccine using genetically engineered tobacco plants to exhibit RNA (a similar chemical to DNA) from malignant (actively cancerous) B-cells.

-The method is more cost effective than using cells or extracting these antibodies from animals as the plants can produce these antibodies in larger quantities.
+The method is more cost-effective than using cells or extracting these antibodies from animals, as plants can produce these antibodies in larger quantities.